CrysisKiller/WasteFoodDonation/README.md

 # WasteFoodDonation
- This is a Sample Waste food Donation App built using Angular and .NET 8
+ This is a Sample Waste Food Donation App built using Angular and .NET 8